 Just as any athlete prepares for a game or race the serious trader needs to prepare for the trading day.

 After every trading day you need to write a short diary.
 What did you do good, what did you do bad, did you follow your plan etc?
 Be critical and try digging into details objectively.
 It is also important to write down the emotional state of your mind.
 Did you get excited when you made money, did you get angry when you lost money etc?

 It is important to identify both positive and negative events that affect you as a human being.
 One example is that fighting with your partner the evening before a new trading day will likely be affecting you emotionally and will most probably lead you to poor decision making.
 How do you treat such a situation?
 You should consider various events that affect you and make a set of rules you follow.
 The example above with big arguments affecting you should possibly make into a rule to not trade anything but model trading that day (with model trading I refer to strategies that are built around mathematical/statistical models and do not have subjectivity as an input and are hence not affected by your mental state).

 Another aspect of trading is that the mind gets tired with all the information.
 Consider what time is optimal for you to spend in front of the computers.
 Maybe your trading is profitable in the first half of the session?
 Maybe you should trade only afternoons etc?
-Sit down and analyze objectively all these aspects of your trading!
+Sit down and analyse objectively all these aspects of your trading!

 Studying your p/l is vital to successful trading!

 Trading produces only one thing, positive or negative p/l.
 We discuss p/l management in greater depth in our course risk and p/l management.
 The trader needs to plot the p/l on a daily basis and create a historic chart.
 Our method explains further how to build a methodology around the p/l management aspect of your trading.